TomaszOrpik/ScriptWritter/README.md

 13. (if still be time) add save screenshots to file
 14. Color selection

+### NOTES:
+1. Check if I should add timeout to waitForSelectors since default await time is too big

 ### NOTICED ISSUE:
 * Missing enrollment and login page data
 * scrapping doesn't work on second language